 Our natural tendency is to cling on to every thought and follow them around.
 But you have the choice to let them pass through, allowing each thought to fade.
 This is an intentional awareness that takes practice.

 At times it gets difficult for beginners to focus while meditating.
 Object (or Tratak meditation) is one of the simplest and most accessible forms of meditation — perfect for beginners.
 Traditionally this involves lighting a candle to use as a focal point, but any object can be used effectively.
 It is believed that through this focused method of meditation, the eyes are used as a channel of communication to the soul and mind.

 This strategy will help the beginner bring the mind into alignment, allowing excess thought energy to lose traction.
 There is nothing left except focused energy and the stillness of the moment.

 People sharing the same space provides a positive anchor to the present moment — you will experience a very high-quality meditation session in a content environment.
 When you have a group of people meditating along with you, it can be quite inspiring and unique.

 It is important to set a few parameters in order to develop a clear intention.
 Meditating with a small group of friends that share an interest in meditation is a great way to share something special.

-The best tip on how to meditate effectively is to dedicate a certain time each day and just start practicing.
+The best tip on how to meditate effectively is to dedicate a certain time each day and just start practising.

-All you need to do is integrate the right technique into your schedule and get started on strengthening you practice.
-Within a short time you will begin to experience a new and exciting change vibrating through your mind and resonating through the energy of your body.
+All you need to do is integrate the right technology into your schedule and get started on strengthening your practice.
+Within a short time, you will begin to experience a new and exciting change vibrating through your mind and resonating through the energy of your body.